 It might help to understand just what literary genres are.
 Let’s start with the short one.

-There’s a lot more here.
+But there’s a lot more here.
 Poetry is usually rhythmic (although it doesn’t have to be) and has evocative imagery.
 Drama is serious stuff, and it can be a part of theatrical performances.

 Humor or Comedy?

 Humor is of course the funny stuff.
 Don’t confuse it with comedy (although we use the terms interchangeably in common parlance).
 Comedy is just when the protagonist lives at the end of the piece.
-Contrast that with tragedy, which is where the protagonist dies by the end.
+Contrast that with tragedy, which is where the main character dies by the end.
 But comedy, traditionally, does not mean something is funny.

 By this definition, A Clockwork Orange is a comedy.